pvtl/voyager-page-blocks/README.md

 __Step 2.
 Build the HTML__

-In `/resources/views/vendor/voyager-page-blocks/blocks`, we'll create a new file called `company_overview.blade.php`, with:
+In `/resources/views/vendor/voyager-page-blocks/blocks`, we'll create a new file called `company_overview.blade.php` with:

 ```php
 <div class="page-block">